abstractguy/TSO_project/README.md

 ## ArduCAM Camarray
 An automated installation procedure and seemless handling for the driver code, all compatible with V4L2 and Gstreamer frameworks, allowing faster, easier and interchangeable inference using images, videos, a few network streaming protocols, V4L2-supported cameras (MIPI, USB, etc), etc., all accessible using the same interface.

+## Custom uARM GCODE-based serial port controller in Python-3.7
+A custom controller communicating with the uARM firmware using a GCODE protocol through a USB connection to the serial port provides grad-based absolute coordinate with optional scaling with image frame dimensions for easy control.
+Bicubic easing, movement throttling, calibration, movement recording and replay, etc. are only available while using AVR and SAMD boards.

+## Multi-threading and multi-process management
+For faster and simpler parallel handling of the whole ecosystem, the main entrypoint process loop runs with parallel programs excluding the manager loop: the main camera/inference loop, a PID controller for the X axis, a PID controller for the Y axis and the uARM control process.
+Camera input is optionally threaded in 4 ways (no threading, video get, video show and both).

 ## Accelerated inference using TensorRT and Numba, deployable on Nvidia Jetson platforms
 A platform featuring YOLOv4-mish-640, Deep SORT + OSNet ReID, KLT optical flow tracking, camera motion compensation, a Kalman filter, data association (...), with instructions for training and evaluation and deployable inference on an Nvidia Jetson (Nano or AGX Xavier) using TensorRT and Numba.